siunam321/CTF-Writeups/Proving-Grounds-Play/Deception/README.md

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/Proving-Grounds-Play/Deception/images/a22.png)

-According to [GTFOBins](https://gtfobins.github.io/gtfobins/python/), we can use python to import os library, and spawn a shell!
+According to [GTFOBins](https://gtfobins.github.io/gtfobins/python/), we can use python to import the `os` library, and spawn a shell!

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/Proving-Grounds-Play/Deception/images/a24.png)